chrisselig/bikesharingDW/README.md

 I then created a Synapse workspace and created a datawarehouse.
 I then created a pipeline to copy the data from the Postgres database to the datawarehouse, but along the way I transformed it into a star schema.
 The data models are shown below.

 ***** Insert image here *****

-After the data was in the datawarehouse, I created a dashboard in Power BI to visualize the data.